Will Rex Tillerson get a tax break on his big Exxon payout?

 Instead, Exxon has agreed to pay the cash equivalent of those shares today and put the money directly into a blind trust, which will also make payments to him over 10 years.

 That money is considered cash compensation and he'll owe regular income and payroll taxes on it.
-Normally he'd have to pay those taxes up front on the full $180 million.
+There is no special federal tax break for White House appointees on income.
+And normally he'd have to pay those taxes up front on the full $180 million.
 That could mean a tax bill north of $77 million.

 But there's a chance Tillerson may be able to spread his tax payments out over 10 years.